1998 Papua New Guinea earthquake: Tectonic setting

 The island of New Guinea lies within the complex zone of collision between the Australian plate and the Pacific plate.
 Within this overall setting, the active tectonics of northern Papua New Guinea is dominated by the effects of continuing collision between the Huon–Finisterre island arc terrane with the edge of the Australian continental margin.
 The overall shortening is concentrated into two zones of thrust faulting, the Ramu–Markham fault zone, which forms the southwestern boundary of the Huon–Finisterre terrane, and the Highlands Thrust Belt, which lies further southwest and deforms the Australian margin.
 The hanging wall of the Ramu–Markham thrust system is broken up by a series of strike-slip faults.
 The orientation of these faults, parallel to the direction of thrusting, suggests that they accommodate distortion of the Huon–Finisterre block.
 Most of the seismicity in northern Papua New Guinea is associated with the Ramu–Markham fault system, with a smaller number of earthquakes occurring on the strike-slip faults and on the Highlands Thrust Belt.

 Earthquake

-The earthquake occurred at 6:49pm local time (UTC+10) along the boundary of the Australian and the Pacific tectonic plates.
-The tsunami was originally thought to have been caused by a 2 m vertical drop in the Pacific plate along a 25 mi long fault.
-Later work suggested that in fact a massive underwater landslide had occurred.

-The tsunami raised awareness among scientists of the potential for small earthquakes to trigger large tsunamis, if they cause undersea landslides.
-It is now recognised that such events can be very dangerous, as the earthquake may be too small to be felt on land or detected by the Pacific Tsunami Warning Center.
-Any resulting tsunami can thus appear without warning.
+The earthquake struck off the coast of Papua New Guinea at 18:49 local time.
+It measured 7.0 and 7.1 on the moment magnitude and surface-wave magnitude scales, respectively.
+An analysis of the aftershock distribution indicated that the mainshock occurred on a shallow-angle thrust fault dipping 19° towards the southwest.
+It is consistent with faulting at the boundary of the North Bismarck and Australian plates.